KNUST grading system: Learn how to calculate your GPA/CWA

 KNUST grading system

-The KNUST grading system is a structure which evaluates students' marks using the Cumulative Weighted Average (CWA).
+The KNUST grading system evaluates students' marks using the Cumulative Weighted Average (CWA).
 The system bases a student's weighted average grades, from which the final grade can be calculated and expressed as a percentage.

 Kwame Nkrumah University of Science and Technology employs the Cumulative Weighted Averages Grading System.
 The institution previously used the GPA (Grade Point Average) to evaluate students' grades.

-The new Weighted Averages (WA) system considers a student's assessment scores, which grades it out of 100%.
+The new Weighted Averages (WA) system considers a student's assessment scores, which grade it out of 100%.

 How does the CWA KNUST grading system work?

-According to Fedena, the CWA for a first-year and first-semester student divide the total cumulative weighted marks by the cumulative credits.
-Then multiplying the score/marks percentage by the course credit hour.
+The CWA for a first-year and first-semester student divides the total cumulative weighted marks by the cumulative credits.
+Then, multiply the score/marks percentage by the course credit hours.

-For example, if a student enrols in a class that meets for one hour on Monday, Tuesday, and Thursday, that course is worth three credit hours.
+For example, if a student enrolls in a class that meets for one hour on Monday, Tuesday, and Thursday, that course is worth three credit hours.

 If you are wondering how to calculate your CWA, then the sample calculation below should guide you.